amin-rosli/EmbeddedSystemDesign-MCTE-4342-/Assignments/Week 7 Interrupts/readme.md

 to 0,0), the machine will simply move the motor to the beginning.
 However, the position of the motor in the software sometimes do not reflect its actual position exactly.
-These minor inaccuracies may cause the motor to be retracted too much or too little that could lead to the machine not functioning optimally or do damage to the machine.
+These minor inaccuracies may cause the motor to be retracted too much or too little that could lead to the machine not functioning optimally or cause damage to the machine.
 As such, a limit switch is placed at the end of the machine to detect when the motor reaches at the end.
 Interrupts are used as the processor is required to run commands to move the motor but also look out for the singal from the limit switches.
 Once the limit switch is activated, the motor stops